sfxcode/sapphire-javafx/docs/src/main/paradox/tutorial/application.md

 ```

-This pattern for Controller-Loading is commonly used in sapphire-core Framework.
+This pattern for Controller-Loading is commonly used in sapphire-javafx Framework.